mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Terminology

+The following section contains terminology definitions that are used by this specification.
+Not that some products in the market use the same concepts under a different terminology, e.g. "attributes" for "properties", or "properties" for "class or devcie metadata".

 * Device (Device-Instance)

 	A physical or logical entity that is managed by an IoT Cloud Service

-* Device class
+* Device Class

-	A blueprint of a group of devices that have the same properties and actions
+	A group of devices that implement the same Device Model

 * Digital Twin